KTruong008/kylebuildsstuff/src/routes/ramen-profitability-retrospective/+page.md

 Sometimes these things feel contradictory.
 How am I supposed to be free when I have to worry about paying bills?
 I have to build something people find valuable enough to pay for but what if it’s not valuable to me?
 I’ll build what I find valuable, but what if no one pays for it?
 It’s like every step I take for freedom is a step backwards for survivability, and every step for survivability is a step back for freedom.

-I think it’s all just a mental trap.
+I’m probably just overthinking.
 No thing or person ever held me back from doing what I wanted or needed to do.
 I didn’t have to learn so many skills and I didn’t have to build Shopify apps, and I didn’t have to quit my job either.
 But I’m glad I did all those things, because it put space between me and my perceived obstacles, allowing me to see them more clearly as they are.

-Why did I struggle so much for seemingly so little?
-It’s like every other day I find someone new on Twitter who succeeds in spectacular fashion with solopreneurship, making far more money in far less time.
-Why can’t I do as they do?
-Why did I take the path I took?
-I think it was because I couldn’t stand not knowing if I could do it or not.
-It’s not so much about the money or success as it is about filling an insecurity.
+It’s also quite nice to have the whole day to myself, every day.

 ## Future plans